Scientist: 19th century

 Whewell proposed the word again more seriously (and not anonymously) in his 1840 The Philosophy of the Inductive Sciences:

 He also proposed the term physicist at the same time, as a counterpart to the French word physicien.
 Neither term gained wide acceptance until decades later; scientist became a common term in the late 19th century in the United States and around the turn of the 20th century in Great Britain.
 By the twentieth century, the modern notion of science as a special brand of information about the world, practiced by a distinct group and pursued through a unique method, was essentially in place.

 20th century

-Marie Curie became the first female to win the Nobel Prize and the first person to win it twice.
+Marie Curie became the first woman to win the Nobel Prize and the first person to win it twice.
 Her efforts led to the development of nuclear energy and Radiotherapy for the treatment of cancer.
 In 1922, she was appointed a member of the International Commission on Intellectual Co-operation by the Council of the League of Nations.
 She campaigned for scientist's right to patent their discoveries and inventions.
 She also campaigned for free access to international scientific literature and for internationally recognized scientific symbols.